dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/original-image-result-item.md

 ### imageData

-`imageData`: A property of type `Core.BasicStructures.DSImageData` that represents the image data of the raw image result item.
+`imageData`: A property of type `Core.BasicStructures.DSImageData` that represents the image data of the original image result item.

 ```typescript
 readonly imageData: Core.BasicStructures.DSImageData;